HH 36x7.5 [M6] / N38

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Potential hazard associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
-Furthermore, small elements of these devices can be problematic in medical diagnosis after entering the body.
+- Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which is particularly important in the context of child safety.
+Furthermore, tiny parts of these products can be problematic in medical diagnosis when they are in the body.

 Under no circumstances should neodymium magnets be placed near a computer HDD, TV, and wallet.